crossplatformkorea/flutter_boilerplate/README.md

 ├─ lib
 │  └─ models // models used in project
 │  └─ screens // list of screens
-│  └─ shared_widgets // widgets that is used in screens multiply
-│  └─ utils // useful materials - localization, theme, general
+│  └─ shared // widgets that is used in screens multiply │  └─ utils // useful materials - localization, theme, general
 │  └─ main.dart // root of dart file
 ├─ res/